 What was achieved at the 2018 summits?
 What remained unaddressed?
 What can the path to normal relations between the USA and North Korea, to a permanent peace regime on the Korean Peninsula, and to the denuclearisation of North Korea look like?
 What role can the EU and Germany play?
 These questions will be the focus of this GIGA Talk on the Korean Peninsula.

-Prof. Dr. Patrick Köllner is vice president of the GIGA, director of the GIGA Institute of Asian Studies, and a professor of political science at the University of Hamburg.
+Prof. Dr. Patrick Köllner is vice president of the GIGA, director of the GIGA Institute for Asian Studies, and a professor of political science at the University of Hamburg.

 Ambassador Petra Sigmund is deputy director general for East Asia, Southeast Asia and the Pacific at the Federal Foreign Office.